googlearchive/erlnmyr/README.md

 Every object needs to have a property `t`, which represents the type of the object:
 `[{'t': ...}, {'t': ...}, ...]`.

-Other properties of the object depend on the value of `t`.
+Other properties of the object depend on the value of `t`:

 `[{'t':'n', 'v':'img'}, {'t':'a', 'n':'src', 'v':'foo.jpg'}, ...]`.